Comment on page

 Step 2 : Install JDK 1.8 (Java Development Kit)

-Note :- Zingg currently supports only up to spark 3.3 and the corresponding Java version.
+Note :- Zingg supports Spark 3.5 and the corresponding Java version.

 Step 4 : Install Apache Maven